maskarade/Android-Orma/README.md

 There are two type of associations: **has-one** and **has-many**.

-In addition, there are another two kind of association supports: indirect associations with `SingleAssociation<T>` and direct associations
+In addition, there are another two kind of association supports: indirect associations with `SingleAssociation<T>` and direct associations.

 ### Has-One Associations with `SingleAssociation<T>`